-You’re right, of course: literally everyone … debugs their own hard drive.
+You’re right, of course: literally everyone cranks their own case.
 And there’s nothing in the Bible saying anything different—or really saying anything at all on the matter.
-Apparently even God is too shy to talk about … bopping the bonzo.
+Apparently even God is too shy to talk about . . . doing the hand jive.

-So here’s the deal with the whole Masturbation and Porn phenomenon.
-The entire porno industry’s raison d’être is male masturbation.
+The porno industry’s raison d’être is male masturbation.
 Sure, sometimes couples watch porn together.
-But that’s like two people riding the same Vespa scooter.
-Yes, they’ll probably get where they want to go.
-But offering two people one ride isn’t what keeps the Vespa company in business.
+But that’s like two people riding the same Harley-Davidson motorcycle.
+Yes, they’ll probably both get where they want to go.
+But co-ed fun isn’t what keeps the HD company making money.

 There are only two modes by which you can access any knowledge about yourself.
 One is all the information that comes to you from the outside world.
 All of that information is relative.
 You’re strong, you’re smart, you’re short, you’re tall, you’re right-handed, you’re ambitious, you’re lazy, you’re young, you’re old, you’re funny, you’re boring, you’re good-looking, you’re not … all of that sort of thing—which is to say pretty much everything you think about yourself—originates from outside of you.
 It has meaning only relative to everyone and everything else in the world.
 It’s not internal to you.
 It’s not organic to you.
 Though (God knows) it can feel like it is, it is not self-generated.
 It all comes from … out there.

 From inside of yourself—from the other mode of knowledge about yourself available to you—there is only one single thing that is true.

 One.
 Your whole nature and being consists of one quality that is absolute, irreducible, and organically your own—that exists inside of you, and has nothing to do with the relativity of the outside world.